Customizing your scatter plot: Annotate

 First, you need to decide if you want to enable this feature and want your readers to see tooltips.
 If that's the case, check "show tooltips".
 You can then click on the "edit tooltip template" to decide the content of your tooltips:

-Maybe you already know this feature from our Map tool.
+Perhaps you already came across this feature from our Map tool.
 If not and you're curious to learn how to use the tooltip feature, visit this article: "How to create useful tooltips"

 Add custom lines and areas (experimental)